python/cpython/Doc/library/os.rst

    Set the list of supplemental group ids associated with the current process to *groups*. *groups* must be a sequence, and each element must be an integer identifying a group.
-This operation is typical available only to the superuser.
+This operation is typically available only to the superuser.
    Availability: Unix.

 .. function:: setpgrp()

-   Calls the system call :cfunc:`setpgrp` or :cfunc:`setpgrp(0, 0)` depending on which version is implemented (if any).
+   Call the system call :cfunc:`setpgrp` or :cfunc:`setpgrp(0, 0)` depending on which version is implemented (if any).
 See the Unix manual for the semantics.
    Availability: Unix.

 .. function:: setpgid(pid, pgrp)

-   Calls the system call :cfunc:`setpgid` to set the process group id of the process with id *pid* to the process group with id *pgrp*.
+   Call the system call :cfunc:`setpgid` to set the process group id of the process with id *pid* to the process group with id *pgrp*.
 See the Unix manual for the semantics.
 Availability: Unix.